alexandru-cohal/RaceResultsVisualizer/README.md

   * Plot_6 shall show the elevation profile.

 ## To Do:
-* Improve time per km plot (set different marker colors for different race lengths, add legend of colors).
+* Improve time per km plot (set different marker colors for different race lengths, add legend of colors)
+  * Solution: Plot firstly the line and then overlap for each type of distance only the markers by using the _add_trace_ function (like it was done in the _plot_route_ function for the start and end points).
 * ~~Remove the columns with the starting point location (i.e. "lat" and "lon") from the .CSV file as the same information can be obtained now from the first entry of the .GPX file.
 Adapt the code.~~
 * ~~Rethink the get_lan_lon_elev function and its usage (it is called 2 times, once for latitude and longitude and second time only for elevation).~~
 * Check the whole code if the best ways to access the rows and cells of the dataframe (i.e. loc, at) are used.